ChrisSeHe/Bitcoin_Batch_Pipeline/Readme.md

 1. **Ingestion**: Loads historical 1-minute BTC price data from local CSV files (downloaded from Kaggle, s. below) and inserts it into a PostgreSQL database.
 2. **Storage**: Reads the data from PostgreSQL and stores the monthly CSV files in an object storage (MinIO).
 3. **Preprocessing**: Loads files from MinIO, cleans the data using Pandas, performs basic feature engineering (calculating price *range* = high - low), and writes the results to PostgreSQL.
-4. **Aggregation**: Summarize preprocessed data into weekly and quarterly aggregates.
+4. **Aggregation**: Summarize preprocessed data into weekly and quarterly aggregates, then stores them in PostgreSQL.
-5. **Delivery**: [Planned] Expose the final aggregated data via a Flask API for downstream ML consumption.
+5. **Delivery**: Expose the final aggregated data via a Flask API for downstream ML consumption in API endpoints: /weekly, /quarterly.

 ## Status Update
-Currently working on microservice 5
+All five microservices implemented.

 ## Tech
 - Language: Python